-- The PSS gives improved damping following a step change in voltage. - Any oscillations are damped out within 2 cycles - The PSS gives improved damping of frequencies in the band 300mHz 2Hz. - The gain margin test demonstrates no appreciable instability at 3x proposed gain - The interaction of PSS with changes in Active Power shows less than 2% difference in reactive power output
+- The PSS gives improved damping following a step change in voltage. - Any oscillations are damped out within 2 cycles - The PSS gives improved damping of frequencies in the band 300mHz 2Hz. - The gain margin test demonstrates no appreciable instability at 3x proposed gain

-An outline test procedure is provided in ECPA.5.4.3 to assist Generators in drawing up their own site specific procedures for the NGESO witnessed PSS Tests although NGESO will be happy to consider an alternative test procedure suggested by the Generator.
+An outline test procedure is provided in OC5.A.2.4.3 to assist Generators in drawing up their own site specific procedures for the NGESO witnessed PSS Tests although NGESO will be happy to consider an alternative test procedure suggested by the Generator.